Skip to product information

 Measurements: Approximately 1 1/4 inches from side to side.
 Weighs 3.7 grams.

 Description : Brooch or hanging enhancer / pendant that can be attached to a chain or necklace by a twisted long loop.
 Small but beautiful brooch with many features of the late 19th century / Art Nouveau and Etruscan Revival jewelry.
 A pair of peacocks face away from each other.
-THey are superimposed by a pair of long wings and their bodies morph into rings of gold, much like mermaids in Art Nouveau jewelry.
+They are superimposed by a pair of long wings and their bodies morph into rings of gold, much like mermaids in Art Nouveau jewelry.
 A lotus flower forms the terminal at the bottom of the brooch.
-The pair of wings is seperated by an oval amethyst of a deep purple that contrasts strongly with the bright yellow of the gold metal.
+The pair of wings is separated by an oval amethyst of a deep purple that contrasts strongly with the bright yellow of the gold metal.
 The eyes of the peacocks appear to be emeralds, but are too small to test.

 Bodies of peacocks naturalistically engraved.
 Wings with granulation, stippling and filigree wire work, typical of late 19th century Revivalist jewelry.